-Who will deal with the damage to my car?
+Who deals with damage to my car in road accident claims?

 We can arrange for you to have a replacement hire car while your car is off the road.
 Once the repairs have been completed to your satisfaction, we will recover the cost of repair and the cost of hiring a car from the fault insurers.

 What if my car is written off in a road accident?